shallwe-ua/shallwe-core/README.md

 ☝️ **Project limitations**:
 - No money for EKS, so not using Kubernetes at all.
 Maybe ECS for Backend.
 - Similarly, no money for ECR.
 GitLab storage gives enough free space for this project, so it's used instead.
-- Similarly, no money for anything beyond one micro EC2 instance, so Next.js deployment goes to Vercel.
+- Similarly, no money for anything beyond one EC2 Free-tier instance, so Next.js deployment goes to Vercel.